redhat-appstudio/rhtap-cli/README.md

 ### `{{ .Installer.Products.* }}`

+The product name, `.name` attribute, is sanitized to work as a template variable.
+For example, if the product name is `Developer Hub` it will be converted to `Developer_Hub`.

 - `{{ .Installer.Products.*.Enabled }}`: Returns the boolean value of the product's `enabled` field.
 - `{{ .Installer.Products.*.Namespace }}`: Returns the namespace in which the product will be deployed.
 - `{{ .Installer.Products.*.Properties.*}}`: Returns a dictionary of key-value pairs for the product's properties.